 (d) The building becomes unoccupied;

-(e) The building is pending demolition, as evidenced by a demolition or raze permit;
+(e) The building is pending demolition;

-(f) There is a change in primary property type, as determined through Portfolio Manager; or
+(f) There is a change in property type;

-(g) For the BEPS period beginning in 2021, the building was operating and consuming energy during the COVID-19 public health emergency declared on March 11, 2020 by Mayor’s Order 2020-045.
+(g) For the BEPS Period beginning in 2021, the building was consuming energy during the COVID-19 public health emergency declared on March 11, 2020 by Mayor’s Order 2020-045;

+(h) The building is on the DC Inventory of Historic Sites maintained by the District Office of Planning or is designated as contributing to a historic district; or

+(i) The building is implementing an innovative approach to energy efficiency.

-3520.7 For the BEPS Period beginning in 2021, an owner of a building subject to compliance under § 3517.3(a) may, in keeping with § 3520.6(g), seek a one (1)-year delay of compliance, as set forth in § 3519.1.
-A one (1)-year delay of compliance granted pursuant to this subsection shall not preclude DOEE from granting additional delays in compliance under § 3520.5; provided, that, for a building other than a qualifying affordable housing building, any additional delays may not, in total, exceed two (2) additional years.
+3520.8 For the BEPS Period beginning in 2021, an owner of a building subject to compliance under § 3517.4(a), in keeping with § 3520.7(g), shall receive a one (1)-year delay of compliance upon DOEE receipt of the building’s 2020 District Benchmark Results and Compliance Report, unless the building owner requests not to receive this delay.
+A delay of compliance granted pursuant to this subsection shall not preclude DOEE from granting additional delays in compliance under §§ 3520.5 or 3520.6; provided, that, for a building other than a qualifying affordable housing building, all delays may not, in total, exceed three (3) years.

-3520.8 DOEE may attach additional conditions to a delay of compliance, including adjustments to the building’s compliance pathway, or additional reporting and verification requirements to move a building toward compliance with the BEPS.
+3520.9 DOEE may attach additional conditions to a delay of compliance, including adjustments to the building’s compliance pathway, or additional reporting and verification requirements to move a building toward compliance with the BEPS.

-3520.9 An exemption or delay approved during one Compliance Cycle does not extend the requirement for a building to meet the BEPS established for the next Compliance Cycle.
+3520.10 A delay approved during one Compliance Cycle does not delay the requirement for a building to meet the BEPS established for the next BEPS Period or the requirements of the next Compliance Cycle.

-3521 BUILDING ENERGY PERFORMANCE STANDARDS ALTERNATIVE COMPLIANCE PENALTY, VIOLATIONS, AND ENFORCEMENT
+3521 BUILDING ENERGY PERFORMANCE ALTERNATIVE COMPLIANCE PENALTY, VIOLATIONS, FINES, AND ENFORCEMENT

-3521.1 A building owner that fails to demonstrate complete implementation of a compliance pathway as required by § 3518.1 at the end of a Compliance Cycle shall be assessed an alternative compliance penalty no greater than the following amounts.
-The maximum penalty shall be reduced proportionally to the building’s performance relative to its pathway target as described in § 3521.3.
+3521.1 A building owner that fails to demonstrate complete implementation of a compliance pathway as required by § 3518.1 at the end of a Compliance Cycle shall be assessed an alternative compliance penalty.

+(a) The maximum penalty for a building shall be ten dollars ($10) per each square foot of gross floor area of the building calculated by ENERGY STAR® Portfolio Manager for the District Benchmark Results and Compliance Report submitted by the building owner at the end of the Compliance Cycle or at the end of a delay granted by DOEE pursuant to §§ 3520.5 or 3520.6, whichever is later.
+The maximum penalty shall be no greater than seven million five hundred thousand dollars ($7,500,000).

-(a) A building with at least five hundred thousand square feet (500,000 sq. ft.) of gross floor area shall be assessed a maximum alternative compliance penalty of seven million five hundred thousand dollars ($7,500,000);
+(b) A College/University Campus or Hospital Campus shall pay a maximum penalty of no greater than seven million five hundred thousand dollars ($7,500,000);